Samuel-Oluwafemi/SalonFlow/README.md

 The child components only display and reports user actions This flow teaches Controlled components + lifting state up which makes it easier to control multi-step flows.

+A solid booking flow with:
+localStorage persistence with validation
+Service selection with form reset
+Multi-step navigation with back buttons
+Direct WhatsApp integration with formatted messages